TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/us004/02.tests/readme.md

 ### 1.2.
 Check Title Lenght Validation

-**Test 2:** Check that it's impossible to create a discussion with a Title containing fewer than 2 characters. - AC2.
+**Test 2:** Check that it's impossible to create a Post with a Title containing fewer than 2 characters. - AC2.

 **Steps:**
 1. At the all discussions page, click on "submit" and proceed to the submission form page.